What is the Signal Sciences architecture?

 To download and install Signal Sciences, you will need to ensure your firewall allows access to the following:

 The Signal Sciences agent communicates with the following endpoints outbound via port 443/TCP:

-If the agent is unable to download from the primary S3 bucket, it will fallback to a secondary bucket in a second region until it can download from the primary S3 bucket again.
+If the agent is unable to download from the Fastly CDN, it will fall back to downloading directly from an S3 bucket with an additional fallback to a secondary bucket in a second region until it can download from the CDN or primary S3 bucket again.

 Note: Because the Signal Sciences endpoints are hosted on AWS, the IP addresses are dynamic with no set ranges.
 Because there are no set IP ranges, you will need to ensure firewall access via DNS.